Jon400/New_Space_Ex1/README.md

 save_as_text_file(im2_data, f"StarsData/{im2_path.split('/')[-1].split('.')[0]}.txt", verbose=True)
 ```

+## Methods and Approaches Explored

+* During our experimentation, we explored several libraries and their functions including opencv, astropy, and others.
+* We carefully evaluated the results and retained the methods that worked best for our project.
+* We also tried out other approaches such as blob detection but ultimately decided to use hough circles with Gaussian
+  blurring and image thresholding for our specific task.
+* Similarly, we initially attempted to use least squares to detect the line with the most inliers, but found that using
+  RANSAC for estimating the line provided better results.

 ## Part 1: Algorithm

-For each image:

-1. Load the image.
-2. Detect the stars in the image.
-3. Determine the slope (m) and y-intercept (b) of the line that goes through the stars which have the shortest distance
-   from the given points, using the least squares method.
-4. Sort the stars by their distance from the line.
+1. Sort the detected feature points (stars) coordinates by their distance from the origin point for each image.
-5. Take the first 15 stars from the sorted list and label them as inliers.

-For each pair of images:

-1. Take the inliers from each image and match them using the RANSAC algorithm.
-2. Calculate the Affine transformation from the first image to the second image.
+The following steps are repeated for a fixed number of iterations:

+2. Estimate a line for each image and return the line and inlier points for the one with the most inliers.
-3. Apply the transformation to the first image and choose the point from the second image that is closest to the
+3. Sample three indices from the inlier points of each line to estimate the Affine transformation from image 1 to image
-   transformed point within a threshold.
-4. Count the number of correct matches.
-5. Repeat steps 1-4 until reaching some fixed maximum number of iterations.
+   2 using RANSAC.
+4. Check for matching correspondence of the transformed inlier points from image 1 in the inliers from the second image,
-6. Choose the transformation that gave the maximum number of correct matches.
+   and count the number of correct matches.
+5. If the number of correct matches exceeds the previous best number of matches, save the current Affine matrix as the
+   best model.
+6. After completing all iterations, return the best Affine matrix (i.e. the RANSAC model) and the computed lines from
+   the function.

 ## Part 2: Detecting Stars

-The main functions we used to detect stars and get the data:
+To detect stars and extract their relevant data, we primarily relied on the following key functions:

 ### ImageLoader.py:

-Functions that load and display images (such as png, jpf, and heic).
+The file ImageLoader.py consists of functions that are designed to load and display images in various formats such as

-* `load_image`
-* `plot_loaded_images`
+png, jpg, and heic.

+One such function is `load_image`.

 ### StarDetector.py

-Functions that detect stars in a loaded image.
+Contains functions that are designed to detect stars within an image.
+We explored and experimented with various methods

-We used or experimented with some methods including: thresholding, blurring, hough circles, detecting blobs.
+such as thresholding, blurring, hough circles, and blob detection techniques to achieve our goal.

-* `find_stars`: Detect the stars in an image.
+* `find_stars`: Identifies and locates the stars present in an image.
+* `save_as_text_file`: Stores the relevant data of the detected stars, which includes their x and y coordinates, radius,
-* `save_as_text_file`: Saves the stars' data in a file **(x, y, r, b)**.
+  and brightness, into a file.
+The file format is **(x, y, r, b)**.
+* `plot_detected_stars`:  Generates a plot that shows the original image and its corresponding thresholded version side
+  by side.
+Additionally, it highlights the stars that were detected on the thresholded binary image.

 ## Part 3: Matching Stars in 2 Images

 ### StarMatching.py

+The purpose of this script is to offer functions that can be used to compare and match stars that are present in two
+different images.
+In addition to comparing and matching stars, this script also provides functions to visualize the
+detected matches between the two images.

-* `estimate_transformation`: Uses RANSAC to estimate the Affine transformation from Image1 to Image2 (with least squares
+* `estimate_transformation`: Utilizes RANSAC algorithm to estimate the Affine transformation required to map Image1 onto
-  or ransac for the lines).
-* `get_star_matches`:
+  Image2.
+RANSAC is also employed for the detection of lines in the images.
+* `get_star_matches`: Computes the transformed coordinates of the stars in one image and searches for corresponding
+  matches in the other image.
-* `plot_matches`: Plot a fixed **n_first** number of matches found.
+* `plot_matches`: Produces a visualization of the matches and estimated line that were detected during the matching
+  process.

 ## Part 4: Results

-You can refer to the `Demo.ipynb` file or run it yourself to view the results.
+You can refer to the [Demo](Demo.ipynb) file or run it yourself to view the results.